L9Manuel9/cybersecurity-skills/skills-projects/Web Application Security/README.md

 - Stresses using prepared statements and robust input sanitization practices.

   TryHackMe: https://tryhackme.com/r/room/sqlfundamentals & https://tryhackme.com/r/room/sqlinjectionlm

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010
+# Exploring Directory Traversal

+## Objective/Overview

+Show how malicious input can read arbitrary files from a server by manipulating file path references.

+## Tools & Techniques

+- Payloads like ../../../../etc/passwd
+- Intercept proxies or manual URL manipulation
+- Checking for web server misconfigurations

+## Implementation Steps

+1. Identify endpoints that take file paths or resource parameters.
+2. Append sequences of ../ to attempt reading protected directories.
+3. Confirm success if the server returns the content of restricted files.
+4. Suggest using parameter sanitization or chroot jails to mitigate.

+## Key Takeaways

+- A commonly overlooked vulnerability in older or poorly coded web apps.
+- Once exploited, can reveal confidential server information.

+  ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010
 # Exploring File Inclusion Vulnerabilities